Robert-Brais/nodejs-express-todoapp/README.md

 ## *Getting Started on Windows*
 Codeship Jet CLI is not supported on Windows.
 You will have to set up a Linux environment locally to complete this tutorial by following these steps:
 1. Install the [Linux Subsytem for Windows (LSW)] (https://docs.microsoft.com/en-us/windows/wsl/install-win10).
 Make sure to select the ubuntu distribution of linux.
 Note: the installation appear to stall without completing.
-Restart the installation terminal and you will see that the installation completed correctly.
+Restart the installation terminal and you will see that the installation completed correctly.All foolowing steps take place in the Ubuntu terminal.

 2. You will need to install [Docker](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository) and [Docker Machine](https://docs.docker.com/machine/install-machine/) for Ubuntu.